zeus-dev919/zeus-dev907/README.md

 <h4>As a seasoned developer and designer with over a decade of experience, I offer my expertise in developing and designing modern websites and mobile applications.<br/>  With extensive experience gained from living and working in both Japan and the United States, I bring a unique, cross-cultural perspective to my work.</h4>

-## My favorite tools and technologies ⚙️
+## My favorite technologies ⚙️

-> Tools and technologies that I have worked with and am interested in
+> Tools and technologies that I am interested in

 <table>
   <tr>